 Further, our operations could be disrupted by the obligations of personnel to perform military service.

-As of December 31, 2021, we had approximately 770 employees based in Israel, certain of whom may be called upon to perform several weeks of annual military reserve duty until they reach the age qualifying them for an exemption (generally 40 for men who are not officers or do not have specified military professions) and, in certain emergency circumstances, may be called to immediate and unlimited active duty.
+As of December 31, 2023, we had approximately 860 employees based in Israel, certain of whom are currently called upon for military service duty due to the war for an unlimited period, and more may be called in the future if the war continues or in other emergency circumstances.
+Further, some of our employees are called upon to perform several weeks of annual military reserve duty until they reach the age qualifying them for an exemption (generally 40 for men who are not officers or do not have specified military professions, although recently the Israeli government published a possible plan to extend military reserve service duty to the age of 46).
 Our operations could be disrupted by the absence of a significant number of employees related to military service, which could materially adversely affect our business and operations.